KornyIsDeveloping/StarfighterCombat/README.md

-# Android-iOS-Game
+# Android-Game
-An Android/iOS game with fun combat between space ships
+An Android game with fun combat between space ships.